Spatial Markov property in Brownian disks: Passage to the limit

 \subsection{Comparing the length of discrete and continuous paths}

 We again use Skorokhod's representation theorem, which allows us to assume that \eqref{convGHPU} holds almost surely.
 We then fix $\omega$ (in the underlying probability space) such that \eqref{convGHPU} holds.
-We may and will also assume that $\omega$ has been chosen so that the properties of Proposition \ref{techni} hold.
 By Proposition \ref{GHPU-criterion}, we may embed all measure metric spaces $(V(\t_L),\sqrt{3/2}\,L^{-1/2}\dg)$ and $(\D,D)$ isometrically in the same compact metric space $(E,\Delta)$, in such a way that